RunAroundInCircles/404LoveNotFound/README.md

 For my senior design project, I am going to be using React.js to create a game.
 I thought in order to learn how to use the language better I could take a crack at something I always wanted to do: a dating sim!
 I mean who hasn't thought of dating their favorite coding language.

 ### `What I Learned:`
-One thing I really learned is how complete React and Javascript can get when building games or complete programs like this.
+One thing I really learned is how complicated React and Javascript can get when building games or complete programs like this.
 Most would say to screw web applications and just make games using Unity.
 However, I do not back down so easily!
 While a little complicated, it is possible.
+Each page can be rendered as a component and upon button clicks you can render a different component.

 ### `Languages:`
 For this project I used React.js and Javascript to create the entire game.
 I had help from multiple libraries in React for sound and visuals including: react-sound and reactDOM.